looooo/salome_smesh/doc/salome/gui/SMESH/input/additional_hypo.rst

-**Viscous Layers** and **Viscous Layers 2D** additional hypotheses can be used by several 3D algorithms, for example Hexahedron(i,j,k), or 2D algorithms, for example Triangle (MEFISTO), correspondingly.
+**Viscous Layers** and **Viscous Layers 2D** additional hypotheses can be used by several 3D algorithms, for example Hexahedron(i,j,k), or 2D algorithms, for example Triangle (NETGEN2D), correspondingly.
 These hypotheses allow creation of layers of highly stretched elements, prisms in 3D and quadrilaterals in 2D, near mesh boundary, which is beneficial for high quality viscous computations.